sadumkudi/ai_predict_traffic/README.md

 # Traffic_Prediction

-Traffic Prediction using deep Learning
+Traffic Prediction using deep Learning.
 This model is developed based on MLPRegressor

--
 # Steps to set up and run the application

 1. Install Python 3.x version (Preferrably latest stable version)